Patrick Bertoletti of Chicago wins his first men’s title at annual Nathan’s hot dog eating contest.

-NEW YORK — (AP) — Patrick Bertoletti of Chicago has won his first men’s title at the annual Nathan’s Famous Fourth of July hot dog eating contest.
+NEW YORK — (AP) — Patrick Bertoletti of Chicago gobbled down 58 hot dogs to win his first men's title Thursday at the annual Nathan's Famous Fourth of July hot dog eating contest and taking advantage of the event's biggest star would be chowing down 1,900 miles (3,000 kilometers) away.

-Bertoletti won by consuming 58 hot dogs in a tight, 10-minute race where the leader bounced back and forth.
-He surpassed his personal best of 55 hot dogs.

-Bertoletti, 39, defeated 13 competitors from around the world.
+Bertoletti won in a tight, 10-minute race where the leader bounced back and forth.
+The 39-year-old Bertoletti defeated 13 competitors from around the world in a test to see who can wolf down the most hot dogs in 10 minutes.

+“I wasn’t going to stop eating until the job was done,” Bertoletti said.

+Bertoletti bested his prior record of 55 hot dogs at the event, held every Independence Day on New York's Coney Island.

 The reigning men's champion, Joey "Jaws" Chestnut, didn't attend the competition this year over a sponsorship tiff.
-Instead, he'll compete against soldiers at a U.S. Army base in El Paso later in the day.
+Instead, Chestnut will compete against soldiers at a U.S. Army base in El Paso later in the day.
+Chestnut won 16 out of 17 previous competitions.

-NEW YORK (AP) — Dental hygiene student Miki Sudo of Florida has won her 10th title at the annual Nathan's Famous Fourth of July hot dog eating contest.
+Bertoletti said he lost weight and practiced for three months with “an urgency” to prepare for Thursday’s event, thinking he had a good chance of winning.

+“With Joey not here, I knew I had a shot,” he said.
+“I was able to unlock something that I don’t know where it came from.
+But I’m not complaining."

-Sudo consumed 51 hot dogs in 10 minutes on Thursday in New York City — and set a new world record for women.
+Sudo consumed 51 hot dogs in 10 minutes — and set a new world record for women.

 “I’m just happy to call this mine for another year," Sudo said after winning her 10th pink belt.

-The 38-year-old defending champion last year won after forcing down 39 1/2 hot dogs.
+The 38-year-old dental hygiene student won last year after forcing down 39 1/2 hot dogs.

-Sudo defeated 13 competitors from around the world Thursday, including 28-year-old rival Mayoi Ebihara of Japan.
+Sudo defeated 13 competitors, including 28-year-old rival Mayoi Ebihara of Japan.
 Ebihara came in second after eating 37 hot dogs in 10 minutes.
 She was also the runner-up in 2023.

-With the event's biggest star —- Joey “Jaws” Chestnut — out of the contest this year, Sudo’s result set up a possible scenario in which the women’s champ out-eats the men’s winner.
-Geoffrey Esper, who came second last year, also has a personal best of 51, but only ate 49 last year.

-Chestnut, who won 16 out of the previous 17 contests, isn't attending the competition over a sponsorship tiff.
-Instead, he'll compete against soldiers at a U.S. Army base in El Paso later in the day.
-That leaves the traditional Brooklyn event wide open for a new winner in the men's division, with eaters from around the world competing on America's Independence Day to see how many hot dogs they can eat in 10 minutes.
+Sudo also consumed more than her partner, former Florida bodybuilder Nicholas Wehry, who ate 46 hot dogs in the men's competition.

+Bertoletti's victory marks the first time the famed mustard belt has gone to someone besides Chestnut since 2015.

-Thousands of fans flock each year to the event held outside the original Nathan’s location in Brooklyn's Coney Island, a beachfront destination with amusement parks and a carnivalesque summer culture.
-ESPN is broadcasting the contest live.
-The men’s will begin at approximately 12:20 p.m.
+Thousands of fans, some wearing foam hot dog hats, flock each year to the event held outside the original Nathan’s location in Brooklyn's Coney Island, a beachfront destination with amusement parks and a carnivalesque summer culture.
+Rich Shea, CEO of Major League Eating, which organizes the event, noted how people still came out in droves even though Chestnut was not there.

+“Just a great competitor, a great guy, a grown man, and a man who’s made a choice not to be here today,” he said of the popular eating champ on ESPN.
+“But fortunately for us, tens of thousands of people are crowding around Nathan’s Famous.
+It’s a pilgrimage every year.
+This is not a paid Hollywood crowd.
+This is excitement.”

-Competitors are coming from over a dozen states and five continents, with prospects from Brazil, Japan, the United Kingdom, South Korea, Australia and the Czech Republic vying for the coveted title and $10,000 prize money.
+Competitors came from over a dozen states and five continents, with prospects from Brazil, Japan, the United Kingdom, South Korea, Australia and the Czech Republic vying for the coveted title and $10,000 prize money.

-“There's going to be a new champion,” Australian James Webb, who holds a world record for eating 70 doughnuts in eight minutes, said at a preview event in New York on Wednesday.

 Last year Chestnut, of Indiana, chewed his way to the title by downing 62 dogs and buns in 10 minutes.
 The record, which he set in 2021, is 76.

-“I'm going to be pushing myself,” Sudo said Wednesday.
-Her rival Mayoi Ebihara, from Japan, said through a translator that she would eat until she passes out, with a goal of downing 50 hot dogs.

-Chestnut was initially disinvited from the event over a sponsorship deal with Impossible Foods, a company that specializes in plant-based meat substitutes.
+Chestnut was initially disinvited from the event over a sponsorship deal with Impossible Foods, a company that specializes in plant-based meat substitutes and which advertised on ESPN throughout the event on Thursday.

-Major League Eating, which organizes the Nathan’s Famous contest, has since said it walked back the ban, but Chestnut decided to spend the holiday with the troops anyway.
+Major League Eating has since said it walked back the ban, but Chestnut decided to spend the holiday with the troops anyway.

 Chestnut said he wouldn’t return to the Coney Island contest without an apology.